 This is a very brief introduction to the Triumph Herald.
 There’s plenty of articles for the history of the Herald out there for those that want something more in-depth.

-Introduced in 1959 the Triumph Herald was designed by Giovanni Michelotti (designer for most of the Triumph range in the early ‘60s and a number of Maseratis and the Reliant Scimitar).
+Introduced in 1959 the Triumph Herald was designed by Giovanni Michelotti.
+The designer for most of the Triumph range in the early ‘60s and a number of Maseratis and the Reliant Scimitar.
 The two door car was available in saloon, coupe, convertible, estate and van versions.
-The Herald was built using a separate chassis with bolt-on body sections at a time when when most other manufacturers were moving towards the more modern monocoque construction.
-Originally with a 948cc engine, this was increased to 1147 after Standard-Triumph was taken over by Leyland Motors (later BL) in 1961 and re-launched as the Herald 1200.
-It was well renowned for it’s high all round visibility and it’s tight turning circle making it a popular driver instructors car.
+The Herald was built using a separate chassis with bolt-on body sections.
+Somewhat unusual for the time as most other manufacturers were moving towards the more modern monocoque construction.
+Originally with a 948cc engine, this was increased to 1147 after Standard-Triumph was taken over by Leyland Motors (later BL) in 1961.
+It was re-launched as the Herald 1200.
+Well renowned for it’s high all round visibility and it’s tight turning circle making it a popular driver instructors car.

 In 1970 Triumph were producing the Herald 1200 and 13/60, the Vitesse, the 2000, Toledo/Dolomite and four sports cars: the Spitfire, GT6, Stag and TR6.

 For more information about the Triumph Herald take a look at Wikipedia

 Want to join the club?
 Check out the TSSC, the original club for the Herald small chassis range of Triumphs